-The simple answer is YES!
+Yes, you may likely still be eligible for ERC, even if you already received PPP!
 On December 27, 2020, The Taxpayer Certainty and Disaster Tax Relief Act of 2020 was enacted.
 This Act modified the ERC credit rules.
 One change included a modification that permits a company to have a PPP loan, and also be able to take advantage of the ERC credit.
-But, you may not use the same dollar for dollar funds.
+But, you may not use the same dollar-for-dollar funds.
 We consider this when we process your ERC credit.

-Another simple answer…You don’t!
+The simple answeris…You don’t!
 The ERC credit IS NOT A LOAN!
 The ERC credit is a refundable tax credit that you are eligible to receive if you meet the criteria.
-If you do not file for the ERC credit and are eligible for it, you will lose out on receiving thousands, or even millions of dollars that are actually owed to you.
+If you do not file for the ERC credit and are eligible for it, you will lose out on receiving thousands, or even millions of dollars that are likely owed to you.